Everyone

 How you resolve an employment issue will depend on the nature of the problem and those involved.

-Some issues will be minor and can be resolved simply by the parties themselves.
+Some issues will be minor and can be resolved simply by the themselves.
 Other issues may require outside help, for example, formal .

 Ignoring a problem and hoping it will go away can lead to bigger problems later.
 Delays can also create added frustration and ‘avoidable distress’, with productivity, legal and cost consequences.